 11. Another light-and-quick option, this creamy spinach soup will power you through your afternoon and not weigh you down.
 I’ve experimented with a chicken bouillon cube instead of a vegetable one and enjoy the flavor.

 12. A quick lunch, campfire crescent dogs are an easy and quick bite to enjoy when time is of the essence.
-Don’t forget a bit of mustard for this camping food to get the most out of the recipe.
+Don’t forget a bit of mustard to get the most out of the recipe.

 13. Oatmeal is great for lunch.
-Try this oatmeal with bacon and honey for a light and powerful camping food.
+Try this oatmeal with bacon and honey for a light and powerful energy boost.

 14. Onions cooked over a flame like this onion bomb become a wildly tasty meal.
 A relatively quick and tasty lunchtime meal.